 LGBTQ+ Sexual & Mental Health

 We live in a heteronormative society.
-This means that most all of society uses heterosexuality and cis gender identities as the bar by which, we are all measured.
-LGBTQ+ individuals deal with an array of aggression that seeks to eradicate or place our identities into heteronormative boxes.
+This means that almost all of society uses heterosexuality and cisgender identities as the bar by which we are all measured.
+LGBTQ+ individuals deal with an array of aggression that seeks to eradicate or place our identities into simplistic boxes.

-James is adept at identifying where our identities and relationships experience vilification and how that impacts our sexual and mental health outcomes.
-It is critical that we examine and deconstruct heteronormative and cisgender concepts that have rarely, if ever, worked for us.
-Our own inability to do so leaves us susceptible to internalizing and reinforcing worldviews that uphold heterosexist, patriarchal, ableist and white supremacist ideologies.
+James is adept at identifying where our identities and relational experiences get misunderstood and how that impacts our sexual and mental health outcomes.
+We must examine heteronormative and cisgender narratives that have rarely, if ever, worked for us.
+Our inability to do so leaves us susceptible to internalizing and reinforcing worldviews that uphold problematic narratives.